 We live in a society that runs on credit.
-There is always a business out there to extend credit to you so you can buy a house, car, start a business and everything in between.
+There is always a lender out there to extend credit to you to buy a house, car, start a business and everything in between.

 However, credit isn’t just handed over.
 A person has to prove their creditworthiness.
 Lenders base their decision on your three-digit credit score.

 Even if you’re not looking for a loan to buy a house or a car, your credit history impacts practically everything you do in this world.
 Credit or the lack thereof has the potential to determines the quality of your living.

 Credit is a determining factor on where you live, your insurance rates, and even if you gain viable employment; it also can help you with funding if you start a business.
 Lenders want to make sure they are dealing with reliable and responsible people.

 Even landlords consider rental agreements a loan.
 They are loaning you a place to live in exchange for rent payments.
 If your credit history is bad or if you don’t have a credit history, you may get denied or be charged a higher security deposit and rent payments than the other tenants for the same living conditions.